Advanced Grooming Techniques For Your Growing Dog

 4.2 Preventing Matting and Tangling

 Matting and tangling can be a common issue for dogs with long or dense coats, and preventing them requires regular maintenance.
 To keep your dog's coat mat-free, focus on thorough and consistent brushing, paying attention to areas prone to matting, such as behind the ears, armpits, and under the tail.
 If you encounter a tangle or mat, work carefully to detangle it using your fingers or a detangling spray, starting from the edges and gently working through it.
-In severe cases, professional grooming assistance may be required to remove stubborn mats without causing to your dog.
+In severe cases, professional grooming assistance may be required to remove stubborn mats without causing discomfort to your dog.

 4.3 Dealing with Shedding and Excessive Hair